Building a Line Following Robot with TCS34725 RGB Sensor

 4. Lastly, connect the battery and secure all components so nothing is loose during movement.

-Importantly, this project uses a single TCS34725 RGB sensor (not multiple sensors).
-Specifically, the sensor connects to the Arduino via I2C, while the motors are controlled through the Motor Shield.
+This project uses a single TCS34725 RGB sensor (not multiple sensors).
+The sensor connects to the Arduino via I2C, while the motors are controlled through the Motor Shield.
 The wiring diagram below shows the complete circuit.

 Complete wiring diagram for the TCS34725 line-following robot showing connections between Arduino Uno, Motor Shield Rev3, TCS34725 sensor, two DC motors, and battery.